billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 will often recover enough function to allow the Update operation to access the module.

-2. After the restart, use the Update dialog to select the replacement firmware file(s) and click the Update button.
-Do not press 'Detect' first (see note below).
-If the updater is running successfully the progress bar should be advancing.
+2. After the restart, the first thing you should do is use the Update dialog to select the replacement firmware file(s) and click the Update button.
+Do not press `Detect` or try to run before fixing the firmware.

->**Important:**: When the firmware is in a bad state, do not use the 'Detect' button either in the configure dialog or in the Update dialog.
+>**Important:**: When the firmware is in a bad state, do not use the `Detect` button.
 Doing so will only lock up the BS again and require another power cycle.

 ### Secret Button